-The Center for Male Engagement (CME) is a cohort-based program that is specially designed to increase the retention rates and academic outcomes of African American and other male students of color through intentional, holistic and culturally responsive programming.
+The Center for Male Engagement (CME) is a cohort-based program that is designed to increase the retention rates and academic outcomes of Black males and other male students of color at the College through intentional, holistic, and culturally responsive programming that respects and understands its members' unique cultural backgrounds.
 College can be a challenging experience without proper support, particularly for first-generation students.
-To that end, the CME provides its members with the following core services throughout the academic year:
+To that end, the CME provides its participants with the following core services throughout the academic year:

 - One-on-one coaching

-- Academic support, including tutoring in writing, math and CIS 103
+- Academic support, including in writing, math and CIS

+- Career exploration

-- Career and leadership development
+- Leadership and personal development

 - Life skills training

 - Mentorship

-- · Community service and,
+- Community service and,

 - Culturally relevant social enrichment activities